AyushG3112/javascript-type-checker/readme.md

-# node-unique-id-generator
+# javascript-type-checker
-A npm module to generate Unique ID and GUID for node.
+A NPM module to validate or fetch type of given argument in javascript.

 Table of Contents
 =================